dracz/perfboard/README.md

   - `label` - String constant defining the ground truth label
   - `body_position` - String constant identifying the where the device was carried on the body

-How ground truth labels are initially captured is out of the scope of this document, but there are various approaches such as self-reported, hand-written user diaries, mobile phone-based labeling tools, crowdsourced labeling, and of course, following subjects around with clipboards.
+How ground truth labels are initially captured is out of the scope of this document, but there are various approaches such as verbal self-reporting, user diaries, mobile phone-based labeling tools, crowdsourced labeling, and following subjects around with clipboards.

 <a id="recognizer_interface"></a>
 ## Recognizer Interface